 What makes you uniquely qualified for that school’s specific program?
 Why should they choose you over another equally qualified candidate?

-While your grades and MCAT score may be similar to other candidates, you are a unique individual with your own set of values, principles, and life experiences.
-Highlight these differences throughout your secondary applications to illustrate your own personal journey and what makes you the ideal fit for that school.
+While your grades and MCAT score may be similar to those of other candidates, you are a unique individual with your own set of values, principles, and life experiences.
+Highlight these differences throughout your secondary applications to illustrate your personal journey and why you are the ideal fit for that school.

 6 | Plan the Order of Your Secondaries